1. Home

 Written By Phill Tromans

 ISOFIX is a universal system of fitting car seats using attachment points built into the car.
-This makes fitting child seats easy and safe – you’re less likely to go wrong than using a seatbelt to secure the child seat, for example.
+This makes fitting child seats easy and safe: you’re less likely to go wrong than using a seatbelt to secure the child seat, for example.
 The ISOFIX standard covers Group 0+ and Group 1 chairs, for children aged between 0 and 4.
 Child seats for older children are covered by ISOFIX.
-Most electric family cars have space for two child seats, but some, like the Skoda Enyaq, have three ISOFIX fittings – two on the rear bench seat and one on the front passenger seat.
+Most electric family cars have space for two child seats, but some, like the Skoda Enyaq, have three ISOFIX fittings, two on the rear bench seat and one on the front passenger seat.

 A lot of people think of electric cars as urban runarounds, only capable of covering short journeys and not very good at transporting more than one or two passengers.
 That's an increasingly outdated view as the range of electric cars, and the supporting infrastructure, improves.
-There are now numerous electric cars – such as those featured here – which are practical enough to replace your main family car.
+There are now numerous electric cars – such as those featured here – that are practical enough to replace your main family car.